A time of great expectation

 Fathers and siblings also welcome

 The father-to-be and any siblings are warmly invited to attend the antenatal check-ups.
-If siblings are present, the midwife will involve them in the check-up in a playful manner.
-We are happy to explain to the children what we are doing and why, as how the mother, father and siblings experience the emotionally intense time of the pregnancy has a significant impact on the unborn child, the birth and future family life.
+We are happy to explain to the children what we are doing.
+How the mother, father and siblings experience the emotionally intense time of the pregnancy has a significant impact on the unborn child, the birth and future family life.
 For that reason, we also make sure to provide a family-friendly environment during the postnatal period.
 It goes without out saying that our waiting room is equipped with a play area.

 At Geburtshaus Zürcher Oberland, you will be looked after by various midwives during the antenatal check-ups.
-In this way, you benefit from the team’s many years of experience (more than 400 in total!) and the individual additional therapeutic qualifications that our midwives have.
+In this way, you benefit from the team’s many years of experience and the individual additional therapeutic qualifications that our midwives have.
 Please see the Our therapies section for more information.